 - A bachelor’s degree from an accredited institution with a GPA of at least 3.0 or a master’s degree from an accredited institution with a GPA of at least 3.5

 - New York State initial/permanent teacher certification in Early Childhood or PreK-Grade 6.
 Those holding permanent certification must either show proof that they have satisfied the New York State requirements regarding wellness, child abuse, drug abuse, fire safety, and violence prevention or take HED 71500, a one credit course covering these topics

 - An official Graduate Record Examination (GRE) score report.
 Certified teachers who hold a graduate degree are exempt from this requirement

 Applications are accepted each Fall and Spring semester.

 To start your application, click here.

-When applying to this program under Program of Study, select School of Education – Special Education and Early Childhood Special Education- Severe/Multiple Disabilities (Birth-Grade 2).
+When applying to this program under Program of Study, select School of Education – Special Education and ECDL Severe/Multiple Disabilities (leads to Early Child and/or Students with Disab B-2).